Outlook for gold looks good – what do the top precious metal IRA companies say?

 Financial liabilities of the U.S. set to double in 25 years

 “Even the U.S. net financial liabilities are set to double over the next 25 years, and it could be worse in the event the U.S. government cannot control its budget deficit in the coming years,” Murenbeeld said.
 He suggested that the government must choose among several options including putting more financial responsibility on the household sector, cutting services, and printing more money.
+This should be on your lookout if you are considering rolling over to precious metals.

 Murenbeeld believes that the new Central Bank Gold Agreement (CBGA) involving 15 nations offers advantages such as market transparency, the continued absence of uncertainty and fear of central bank gold sales, higher gold prices for official sales, and benefits for producing countries in Africa and elsewhere.
 “The agreement did increase the amount of gold to be sold each year,” he noted, adding “in light of gold returning by the way of dehedging, I believe the market can handle the increase.”